Skip to content

 Our recommendation

 For most first-timers, seven days is the sweet spot.
 Tight on time?
 The 5-day essentials still deliver.
 Got the holiday?
 Ten days leaves you wanting nothing.
+Two full weeks?
+The 14-day itinerary covers the whole country without a single rushed morning.
 Compare routes on the itineraries page and price them with the cost guide.

 Frequently asked questions